Skip to Content

 Whenever a record is added, removed, or updated, Mesh will:

-3. Send a diff to all subscribed clients
+3. Send a diff to clients where membership changed

 Resync logic

-Mesh tracks a version number per collection per connection.
+Mesh tracks a version number per collection per connection, starting at version 1.
 If a client receives a diff with a skipped version (e.g. expected v3, got v5), it auto-resubscribes and fetches the full list again.

 This ensures correctness across reconnects, network drops, or inter-instance propagation delays.